neurologic/Comparative-Animal-Behavior/understanding-behavior/communication_proximate.md

 :::{figure} /images/xenopus-vocal-repertoire.png
 :width: 600

-The vocal repertoire of *X. laevis* is sexually differentiated and specific to social context.[^Kelley-et-al-2020] Modified from Zornik and Kelley, 2011. pps: pulses per second.
+Sound pressure waves from the vocal repertoire of *X. laevis*.
+Vocalizations are specific to social context and sex.[^Kelley-et-al-2020] Modified from Zornik and Kelley, 2011. pps: pulses per second.
 :::

-The hormone serotonin (5-HT) plays a crucial role in initiating vocalization.
+The ***hormone*** serotonin (5-HT) plays a crucial role in initiating vocalization.
 Bathing the isolated brain in serotonin evokes vocalization motor patterns (measured from the vocal motor nerve).
-In the intact animal, elevating endogenous serotonin levels using a serotonin "reuptake inhibitor" increases vocalization as well.
+In the intact animal, elevating endogenous serotonin levels using a serotonin "reuptake inhibitor" increases vocalization output as well.
 This mechanism is shared by the sexes despite the differences in the actual vocalizations between males and females.
+Bathing the brain in serotonin evokes male-specific vocalizations in males, but female-specific vocalizations in females.

 ---

 > ⏳ 5 min

-***Q3: What do you infer about the hormonal, genetic, and neural basis of sex-typical communication signals?
-In other words, what proximate mechanisms can and cannot explain species differences in vocalizations and what proximate mechanisms are shared?
-What genes would you expect to find linked to the communicaiton system and where would they be expressed?***
+***Q3: Based on this introduction to Xenopus communication, what do you infer and/or wonder about the hormonal, genetic, and neural basis of sex-typical communication signals?
+For example, what proximate mechanisms could explain species differences in vocalizations and what proximate mechanisms are likely shared?***

 ⏸️ PAUSE here for class-wide discussion

 ---

-In *Xenopus*, vocal signals differ between the sexes, through development, and across the genus, reflecting evolutionary divergence in sensory and motor circuits that can be interrogated mechanistically.

 ::::{margin} Species-specific intrinsic oscillations
 :::{image} /images/xenopus-cpg-fast-trill-NMDA.png
 :::
 ::::

-For example, ***central pattern generators*** (CPGs; a network of neurons that generates vocalizations without sensory feedback) are responsible for generating the necessary motor patterns.
-Differences in ***intrinsic membrane properties*** of vocal CPG neurons explain differences in species-specific vocal patterns.
-In all species, a combination of several different voltage-sensitive ion channels make the membrane potential of CPG neurons ***oscillate endogenously*** when provided with a steady (unpatterned) command input.
+In *Xenopus*, the ***central pattern generators*** (CPGs; a network of neurons that generates vocalizations without sensory feedback) responsible for generating the vocalization motor patterns have been identified.

+In all *Xenopus* species, a combination of several different voltage-sensitive ion channels make the membrane potential of CPG neurons ***oscillate endogenously*** when provided with a steady (unpatterned) command input.
+Remarkably, differences in ***intrinsic membrane properties*** of vocal CPG neurons explain differences in species-specific vocal patterns.

 :::{figure} /images/xenopus-cpg-fast-trill.png
 :width: 800